hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/131__Kalyan.md

  Vishnu vs Shiva debate but I am confident of one thing.
  Well, thats
  interesting.
-You objected to Rama and Krishna being called as a jIva ​by some quotations.
-Unless you agree that Shiva being called as a jIva by anyone is equally objectionable, you partially believe in the debate.Vaishnavaites do not believe Shiva can give moksha.​​They are a few steps ahead of dvaitins in this area perhaps, since Purandara Dasa prays to Shiva for a tailadhAravat manas in harI, which is hopefully the means to their
+You objected to Rama and Krishna being called as a jIva by some quotations.
+Unless you agree that Shiva being called as a jIva by anyone is equally objectionable, you partially believe in the debate.Vaishnavaites do not believe Shiva can give moksha.They are a few steps ahead of dvaitins in this area perhaps, since Purandara Dasa prays to Shiva for a tailadhAravat manas in harI, which is hopefully the means to their